Ahsanbaloch/Ahsanbaloch/README.md

 ## 💻 Software Engineer

+**📢 Open to new opportunities in embedded systems and software development!**

 Passionate about creating innovative solutions and continuously expanding my skill set.

 ## 🎓 Education & Experience